 Within the deferred revenue section there is an amount of \$1,024,822.
 This amount is the 100% provincially funded unconditional grant which was directed to the Board in the first year of the Best Start initiative.
 On March 23, 2006 the Board passed Resolution 06-22 upon receipt of these funds that they would be used for any decommissioning costs related to the termination of the Best Start program.
 Although the Federal government ended its funding towards the Best Start program, the Provincial government funded the extension of this program effective April 1, 2010.
-However, there is a significant report on the issue of child care and early childhood development completed by Dr. Charles Pascal.
-This report, if implemented, may have long-term impacts on this Board's role in the provision of a variety of children's services.
-The Provincial government has received the Pascal report and in October 2009 the Premier announced Ontario's plan to move ahead with an Extended Full-Day Early-Learning program for four and five-year-olds.
 The program was renamed Full-Day Early-Learning Kindergarten program which will be managed by the Ministry of Education.
-The goal is to have the program for four and five-year-olds fully implemented in all schools by 2015-2016.
-This program also includes extended hours for before and after school care that will be directly run by the Boards of Education.
-Since the implementation of this plan will affect the viability of existing non-profit child care providers, these funds are still required to ensure municipalities are not negatively affected as indicated in the original Board resolution.
-The current funding formula for Children's Services from Ministry of Education is not stable at this time.
-The Child Care funding formula and its volatility are explained in the Child Care Funding - Issue Report.
+The goal to have the program for four and five-year-olds fully implemented in all schools by 2015-2016 is now complete.
+Since the implementation of this plan there was a concern about the viability of existing non-profit child care providers.
+Based on the current funding levels, this concern has all but been eliminated.
+The only remaining concern may be Ministry allocations which to date have not adversely affected the DSB or the programs.
+As a matter of fact, the DSB continues to receive additional funds each year.